 The highest peak in Humboldt County, Nevada is Granite Peak, which is easily seen from U.S. highway 95 as one travels from Winnemucca Nevada to points north in Oregon.
 Granite is an important peak to any who are chasing after the Nevada county highpoints as well as those who are interested in prominence peaks.
 Granite Peak comes in at number 18 in the state of Nevada with 4397 feet if prominence.
-Check this LINK to find out more on prominence if that is a concept that you haven't heard of.

 A register was found near the highest spot when we were there and the entries were interesting and quite

 varied.
 A newer register holder was added a few years ago and there is a picture of it elsewhere on this page.
 This area is popular with locals and with hunters with a helicopter pilot also in the mix.
 Great views of the whole surrounding area as well as a place to avoid in a thunderstorm as Dennis Pouliln found out on his visit to the peak.
 The Santa Rosa mountains and Granite Peak are an enjoyable part of the state of Nevada.

 From Winnemucca, go north up US 95 and take NV 290 17.7 miles to Paradise Valley.
 Look for road signed, "Hinkey Summit 14."
 Pavement ends three miles north of Paradise Valley, and the road reaches Hinkey Summit at 14.5 miles.
 From here a steep, rough road leads 1.3 miles to a fence line.
 This road may not be suitable for passenger cars so you will need to assess the condition of the road for yourself when you get there.
 This rough road then levels out for a bit and the road passed through a marshy area, (dry later in the season) and this may be where you need to pull off and start your hike from.
 It is possible to take a vehicle (4WD) all the way to the fence line where the road ends.